Vik0t/maxui-app.io/server/VERCEL_DEPLOYMENT_GUIDE.md

 1. Make sure they are set in Vercel project settings
 2. Redeploy your application after setting environment variables

+For Supabase deployments, ensure you're using:
+- SUPABASE_URL (not DB_HOST, DB_USER, etc.)
+- SUPABASE_SERVICE_ROLE_KEY (not DB_PASSWORD)

+The older DB_* environment variables are for direct PostgreSQL connections and won't work with Supabase's connection pooling.

 ## Updating Your Deployment